george-studenko/Trivia-API/backend/README.md

   "totalQuestions": 2
 }

+- Errors: 404 if the requested category has no questions or the category does not exist

+{
+  "error": 404,
+  "message": "Not found",
+  "success": false
+}

 GET '/questions'
 - Fetches the all questions and categories paginated 10 questions at a time
 - Request Arguments: Page, by default page is set to one if not sent
 - Returns: An object with all categories, and all question from all categories.
-- Errors: 404 if the page does not exist

 {
   "categories": {